Table of Contents

 Common traits of product design and user experience design

+When people think of UX design vs product design, they usually forget that they have something in common.
 There are three fundamental traits that make UX design and product design look alike.

 The first is the design thinking technique both approaches require.
 It combines the ability to discover human needs and problems, generate creative solutions, and design a corresponding prototype.